MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 2. Grant SA rights to this account on SQL Server.

-3. Create a new action account in System Center Operations Manager and map it to the domain user account created above.
+3. Create a new action account in System Center Operations Manager and map this account to the domain user account created above.

 4. Map the new action account to all SQL Server MP Run As Profiles.